top of page

 Resources recommended:

-Time: Using the RE-AIM framework to design and implement a full evaluation process for the team's intervention can be time intensive depending on the needs of the team.
+Time: Using the Formative Evaluation training to design and implement a full evaluation process for the team's implementation process can be time intensive depending on the needs of the team.
 Time heavy resource

 People: Most of the implementation planning team should be involved in developing the evaluation process with input from those directly working with the interventions.
 Personnel medium resource.